floatdrop/pinkie/readme.md

 #### pinkie.resolve(value)

 Returns a Promise object that is resolved with the given `value`.
 If the `value` is a thenable (i.e. has a then method), the returned promise will "follow" that thenable, adopting its eventual state; otherwise the returned promise will be fulfilled with the `value`.

+## Related

+- [pinkie-promise](https://github.com/floatdrop/pinkie-promise) - Returns the native Promise or this module

 ## License